timbertson/gup/README.md

 ### Python version

-Gup works under both python 2 and 3, so it should work with whatever revent python is on your $PATH.
+Gup works under both python 2 and 3, so it should work with whatever recent python is on your $PATH.

 I don't routinely test under old python versions, so if you need to run gup in anything below 2.7 or 3.3 and you find